digital-asset/issuance-wopgbnd/mainnet.md

 | [3.4 Investor accepts transfer](#34-investor-accepts-transfer)                                 | -    | -    | -    | -    | 📌    |

 ## Detailed instructions

+### 0.1 Setpu BR node

+IEU to replicate Testnet #3 configuration of BR node on mainnet

+### 0.2 Setup SG node

+IEU to replicate Testnet #3 configuration of SG node on mainnet

+### 0.3 Setup DRW node

+DRW to replicate Testnet #3 configuration of DRW node on mainnet

 ### 1.1 Credential User Service for all entities